fish-shell/fish-shell/doc_src/cmds/set.rst

 The scoping rules when creating or updating a variable are:

-- Variables may be explicitly set to universal, global or local.
-Variables with the same name in different scopes will not be changed.
+- Variables may be explicitly set as universal, global, function, or local.
+Variables with the same name but in a different scope will not be changed.

-- If a variable is not explicitly set to be either universal, global or local, but has been previously defined, the previous variable scope is used.
+- If the scope of a variable is not explicitly set *but a variable by that name has been previously defined*, the scope of the existing variable is used.
+If the variable is already defined in multiple scopes, the variable with the narrowest scope will be updated.

-- If a variable is not explicitly set to be either universal, global or local and has never before been defined, the variable will be local to the currently executing function.
-Note that this is different from using the ``-l`` or ``--local`` flag.
-If one of those flags is used, the variable will be local to the most inner currently executing block, while without these the variable will be local to the function.
-If no function is executing, the variable will be global.
+- If a variable's scope is not explicitly set and there is no existing variable by that name, the variable will be local to the currently executing function.
+Note that this is different from using the ``-l`` or ``--local`` flag, in which case the variable will be local to the most-inner currently executing block, while without them the variable will be local to the function as a whole.
+If no function is executing, the variable will be set in the global scope.

 The exporting rules when creating or updating a variable are identical to the scoping rules for variables: